abdelrahman-hossieny/data-engineer/README.md

 # data-engineer

-data engineering projects
+##data engineering projects

-#project one : CSV Data Analysis Project.
+###project one : CSV Data Analysis Project.

-  Summary 1: Analyzing CSV Data Reading Data: Data was read from CSV file using pandas library.
+  Analyzing CSV Data Reading Data: Data was read from CSV file using pandas library.
   Contains: Rows with missing data were removed.
   Date was converted to date data type using specific column.
   Performed additional calculations: Total p3 * p4 was calculated and show us the result.